BlindspotSoftware/dutctl/cmds/exp/dutserver/README.md

 ```

-In `T4` start a secound agent with different port and another basic example configuration with another device:
+In `T4` start a second agent with different port and another basic example configuration with another device:

 ```bash
 # Configure the agent to connect to the server